DDMAL/cantus/README.md

 ### Launch in production

-From the Compute Canada VM, follow the same instructions as above, making sure `PORT=80` is in the `.env` file.
+From the Compute Canada VM, follow the same instructions as above, making sure `DEVELOPMENT=False` is in the `.env` file.

 ## Initialize a newly launched website (for development or deployment)